 All your glamping needs

 This was definitely my kind of camping.
+To learn more, check out Techie Camper‘s awesome articles on camping gear.

 Units can accommodate up to six people, but are wonderfully cosy for couples.
 Enter through the back porch and be greeted with giant sliding glass doors to the main living room.
 This space doubles as a sitting area with flat screen TV and a kitchen, complete with fridge, stovetop and counter space.
-Attached is a fully equipped bathroom and large bedroom, with plush bedding, closet, storage space and changing area.
+Attached is a fully equipped bathroom with a macerating toilet and large bedroom, with plush bedding, closet, storage space and changing area.
 It’s all fully hooked up, with hot water, electricity, cable and wireless internet.

 Back on the porch was lounge chairs and one of our favorite features – a Jacuzzi from Kolpasan overlooking the river.
 We kept it cool as the weather was super humid, offering the perfect escape from the heat, bubbly in hand.